BraedonWooding/LLV/README.md

 Originally this project just supported linked lists, now it supports (hypothetically) any collection at all!
 Currently we support;

 - Singularly and Doubly Linked Lists
-- Dynamic and static arrays (vectors and arrays)
+- Dynamic and static arrays (arraylist/vector/list and arrays)
+  - We call our dynamic arrays just `List` since `Vector` is too opaque and `ArrayList` is too long and we don't have to worry about conflictions with linked lists since they are `LL` and `DLL` respectively.
 - Queues and Stacks

 In the future we are planning to support